thulasiram-polygon/-zk-pay/README.md

 - Install the project dependencies and prepare by `npm install` in the project directory
 - Start Hardhat tests by `npx hardhat test` in the project directory

+## Caution:

+- The project is for educational purposes only.
+Do not use it in production.

 ## License

 MIT License